themesberg/flowbite/content/getting-started/react.md

 @tailwind utilities;
 ```

+Now that you have installed Tailwind CSS you can proceed by setting up Flowbite React.

 ## Install Flowbite React

 Flowbite React is an open-source set of interactive React components based on the Tailwind CSS utility-first framework featuring interactive elements such as modals, navbars, dropdowns, carousels, and more.